urbit/docs/docs/using/filesystem.md

     |merge %sandbox ~your-urbit %home

-Most of the time we want to use `%clay` from Unix.
+Most of the time we want to use Clay from Unix.

 Mount the entire contents of your `sandbox` desk to Unix: